EOSC-synergy/o3docs/README.md

-# o3as.data.kit.edu
+# o3docs

 [![Documentation Status](https://readthedocs.org/projects/o3as/badge/?version=latest)](https://o3as.readthedocs.io/en/latest/?badge=latest)

-This is a placeholder for the O3AS VO, the Virtual Organisation for the Ozone Assessment.
+This is a placeholder for the O3as service (and VO, the Virtual Organisation) for the Ozone Assessment.

 This initiative is part of the `EOSC-Synergy <https://www.eosc-synergy.eu/>`_ Project.